danielbush/simplesamlphp-rocketchat/README.md

     Button Text                       = SAML
 </code></pre>

+**Test**

-Open up a new (eg private) browser session.
+* Open up a new (eg private) browser session to http://rocketchat.local .
+* Try to login using SAML.
+* Then log out.
+* Then log in again.
+  * did you have to authenticate with simplesaml this time?